ronaldblanco/docker-laravel-angular/README.md

 As for the frontend (Angular) I made sure to expose the 4200, in this way you edit the file locally but links it on the docker instantly and angular cli does the rest on the docker.

+To connect to the frontend container:
+`docker exec -it local_frontend /bin/bash`

 So here are the links currently configured:

 backend: `localhost:8000`